 GAME: Tampa Bay Lightning (43-33-6) at Ottawa Senators (52-21-9).

-The duo look to help the Senators protect their home ice again as their series against the defending Stanley Cup champion Tampa Bay Lightning continues at Scotiabank Place.
+They look to put aside their postseason failures as they host Game 1 of their conference quarterfinal series against the defending Stanley Cup champion Tampa Bay Lightning.

 HOW THEY GOT HERE: Lightning - 92 points; 8th seed.
 Senators - 113 points; 1st seed.

 REGULAR SEASON TEAM LEADERS: Lightning - Vincent Lacavalier, 35 goals; Richards, 68 assists and 91 points; Pavel Kubina, 96 PIM.
 Senators - Heatley, 50 goals; Jason Spezza, 71 assists; Heatley and Alfredsson, 103 points; Chris Neil, 204 PIM.

 REGULAR SEASON SPECIAL TEAMS: Lightning - Power play: 16.7 percent (81 for 485), 23rd in NHL.
 Penalty killing: 81.5 percent (318 for 390), 20th.
 Senators - Power play: 20.8 percent (102 for 490), 4th.
 Penalty killing: 84.7 percent (403 for 476), 4th.

 GOALTENDERS: Lightning - John Grahame (29-22-1, 5 SO, 3.06 GAA); Sean Burke (14-10-4, 2, 2.80).
 Senators - Emery (23-11-4, 3, 2.82); Mike Morrison (1-0-1, 0, 3.48).